ArnaudLacroixDev/Deliveroo-frontend/README.md

 ### Features:
 - Restaurant card with different categories
-- possibility to add menus to the cart
+- Possibility to add menus to the cart

 ### Next features to be added:
-- Adding quantities and prices to the cart
 - Better CSS design
 - Adding responsiveness